Back to overview

 We recruit only a small intake – about eight trainees a year.
 As a result, we want people who are keen to take on early responsibility because they’re going to be an integral part of the team from day one.
 Successful applicants are motivated to hit the ground running, ask considered questions, are proactive and enjoy learning from practice area experts.
 Being a solicitor is a learning curve all the way up to partner level – our trainees need to be able to think commercially, understand the bigger picture and find solutions to client problems.

-Teamwork is also a key skill –whether it’s working with the people in your immediate team, colleagues from our international offices, clients or external counsel.
+Teamwork is also a key skill – whether it’s working with the people in your immediate team, colleagues from our international offices, clients or external counsel.

 How is the firm adopting the Solicitors Qualifying Exam (SQE)?

-How important is diversity, equity and inclusion (DE&I) to your firm?
+How important is diversity, equity and inclusion (DEI) to your firm?

-DE&I is paramount to the firm and is something that sets us apart – we’re proud of our commitment to create a diverse and inclusive work environment.
+DEI is paramount to the firm and is something that sets us apart – we’re proud of our commitment to create a diverse and inclusive work environment.
 We want people to thrive and feel like they can bring their authentic self to work.
 The more diverse our teams are, the better we are at supporting our talent and finding innovative solutions for our clients.

 Should candidates use examples of non-legal work experience in their applications?

-Like most firms, we receive lots of applications and it’s very easy to spot applicants that haven’t put the time in to get to know the firm, for example its strengths, practice areas and clients.
+Like most firms, we receive lots of applications and it’s very easy to spot applicants that haven’t put the time in to get to know the firm, its strengths, practice areas and clients.
 Research is hugely important because it’ll help candidates decide the type or firm that’s right for them and their future career aspirations – they need to be making informed decisions about where they’re applying to.

 There are various ways to research firms; candidates should attend events, read our recruitment brochure, watch our videos, listen to our podcasts and read our news articles.
 The more research a candidate does, the more they’ll be able to get a sense of who we are and the stronger their application will be.
 We want to see genuine interest in the firm and evidence that a candidate has been proactive in finding that information beyond the graduate recruitment website.